catdad-experiments/filewatch-benchmarks/README.md

 ## Watching the `babel` source code (large project)

 The pinned version of the `babel` source code is pretty diabolical.
 It contains 16,528 files in 8,216 directories.
-I actually had to disqualify `gaze` from this benchmark, but more on that later.
+I actually had to disqualify `gaze` from this benchmark because it throws a `Maximum call stack size exceeded` when trying to watch all files.

 ### Windows